kmfd/scrape-post/README.md

 Create a new directory called `.github/workflows` in your repository and add a YAML file (e.g., `python-curl.yml`).
 (Github will offer to do this for you when you go to Actions if you have not yet created an Action.)

-To see what this should look like please have a look at the default file which GitHub suggests, and see `python-curl.yml` which is fit for our purposes.
+To see what this should look like please have a look at the default file which GitHub suggests, and see `python-curl.yml` in this repo which is fit for our purposes.
 You can find many other examples of these for various purposes online.

 ### Action and Python Versions
 Note specifically in ours: